 Taught by members of a local women’s group, you can learn how to make native crafts and have something special to take home when you’re done volunteering.

-Visit with a native Belizean who makes medicine from plants collected in the jungle.
+Visit with a native Belizean who makes medicines from plants collected in the jungle.
 Get a close-up view of the process from beginning to end.

 When it comes time to get out and explore, you’ll see why Belize is said to be one of the most breathtaking places on earth.

 Walk through the ancient ruins of the Mayan Empire and learn about the haunting legend of the Stone Woman. $10-$15 dollars (lunch not included), 3-4 hour tour

 Take a guided tropical river adventure up the New River and explore Mayan ruins first hand. $50-$60 (lunch included) Full Day Tour